 A truly global network

-Another in a series of short articles, outlining the scope of the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
-To read all the available articles use this link Correlating disease symptoms with… Read more
+This article is one in a series outlining the nine research projects which are currently being undertaken, funded by CONNECTED in the first phase of pump-prime funding.
+To read all the available articles use this link.
+Unifying Cassava Brown Streak Disease surveillance A… Read more

 An introduction to virus and vector diagnostics